itsukihana/octopus-mate/README.md

 4. Restart the App for the changes to take effect.
 5. You're all set to use Octopus-mate! 🎉

+Note that by default we show you the latest Agile rates.
+This is currently per Feb 2023 tarrif.
+Learn more at: [Octopus Agile](https://octopus.energy/smart/agile/)

 ---

 ## 2. How to Get Agile with Octopus Energy 💡 <a name="how-to-get-agile-with-octopus-energy"></a>